Arrest Warrant in Hernando County, FL

 Our attorneys can help you confirm that the warrant is active.
-We can also give you advice about the best way to resolve the outstanding warrant.
+We can advise you on the best way to resolve the outstanding warrant.

 Failure to Appear Warrant in Brooksville, FL

-A warrant can be issued by the court if you failed to appear in court or missed a court date.
+The court could issue a warrant if you failed to appear or missed a court date.
 This type of warrant is often called the “failure to appear” or “FTA” warrant or capias.

-Under Florida law, the failure to appear warrant can be issued even if you were originally issued a notice to appear on misdemeanor charges instead of being formally arrested.
+Under Florida law, the failure to appear warrant can be issued even if you were initially issued a notice to appear on misdemeanor charges instead of being formally arrested.

 A warrant can be issued if the State Attorney’s Office decides to “direct file” criminal charges.
 In other cases, an arrest warrant might be issued if the court finds probable cause that the criminal offense occurred.

 Warrant Search with the Hernando County Sheriff’s Office